fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 )
 ```

-The code determines, that the data is to be sent with an HTTP POST request and the data type is to be JSON.
+The code determines that the data is to be sent with an HTTP POST request and the data type is to be JSON.
 The data type is determined with a <i>Content-type</i> header.
 Then the data is sent as JSON-string.

 The application code is available at <https://github.com/mluukkai/example_app>.
 It's worth to remember, that the application is only meant to demonstrate the concepts of the course.
 The code is partially bad style, and should not be used as an example when coding your own applications.
 The same is true for the URLs used.
 The URL <i>new\_note\_spa</i>, which new notes are sent to, does not follow the current best practices.